Unix and GNU/Linux Docs - Listed and Explained

 New Age Examples for Man and Info Pages

-Man and info pages are generally written like a reference, and may contain insufficient introductory text or practical examples.
+Man and info pages are generally written like an authoritative reference, and may contain insufficient introductory text or practical examples for beginners.

 Directory /usr/share/doc/